 - Merrill Lynch

 - Wells Fargo Advisors

-Discount brokerages offer stock trading and other investment trading per the client’s wishes; they do not offer advice or wealth management services.
+Discount brokerages offer stock trading and other investment trading per the client’s wishes; they do not provide advice or wealth management services.
 Because discount brokers do not offer the same suite of services as full-service brokers, their commissions are much lower.

 Discount brokerage accounts are a good option for people:

 - With enough knowledge of the stock market to not need advising

 - Who trade often and will benefit from the lower commissions per trade

 - Who don’t have the means to pay for a full-service brokerage